truenas/documentation/content/TCGettingStarted/InitialConfig.md

 {{< toc >}}

 TrueCommand allows you to manage all your TrueNAS systems from one location.
-This multi-system management increases efficiency and simplifes operations
+This multi-system management increases efficiency and simplifies operations

 ## Getting Started